Facebook Ads Insights Tool

 Detailed observation of presented data

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for the Arts industry across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Arts across all countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs